Skip to content

 The [get_admindata] function is as follows:

-# reading tax administration data from a JSON file
+# read data from tax authorities in a jSON file

 # ----------------------------------------